aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 The {{% alias sdk-go %}} has been updated to take advantage of the Go modules which became the default development mode in Go 1.13.
 A number of packages provided by the SDK have been modularized and are independently versioned and released respectively.
-This change allows for improved application dependency modeling, and will allow the SDK to to provide new features and functionality in a manner that follows the Go module versioning strategy.
+This change enables improved application dependency modeling, and enables the SDK to provide new features and functionality that follows the Go module versioning strategy.

-The following is are just some of the Go modules provided by the SDK:
+The following is some of the Go modules provided by the SDK:
 Module | Description
 --- | ---
 `github.com/aws/aws-sdk-go-v2` | The SDK core